Advertiser Disclosure

 You can help yourself when trying to upgrade:

-• If you have a choice, try to fly out of a non-major city, perhaps choose South Bend (SBN) instead of Chicago (ORD), or Baltimore (BWI) instead of Washington, D.C.
+• If you have a choice, try to fly out of a city that doesn’t have a gigantic airport, such as Milwaukee (MKE) instead of Chicago (ORD), or Baltimore (BWI) instead of Washington, D.C.
 (DCA or IAD).
-Most high-tier elites and those that spend a lot will be flying out of major cities.
+Most high-tier elites and those who spend a lot will fly out of major cities.

 • When choosing your flights, try and select the flight that has more first class seats.
 Though this may seem intuitive, many travelers just look at the schedule, but if you have a choice between a narrow-body plane and a wide-body plane with more premium cabin seats, you’ve, of course, got a much better such at upgrading with the larger plane.